Speakers

 Morna Ikosa is an accredited chartered public relations practitioner, boasting over a decade of experience in brand management, strategic communications, digital marketing, public relations, stakeholder engagement, and reputation and issues management at both executive and middle management levels.
 Her expertise has been pivotal in crafting and executing innovative communication strategies and policies that significantly influence high-level decision-making, enhance brand reputation, brand resonance and brand visibility for some of Namibia’s most prestigious brands, including Bank Windhoek, the Communications Regulatory Authority of Namibia, and the Government Institution Pension Fund.
 Beyond her background in public relations, Morna is a skilled moderator, published author, and aspiring filmmaker.
 As a passionate columnist and developmental practitioner, she is deeply invested in sustainable development issues.
 Her adeptness as a moderator is further demonstrated by her participation in esteemed events such as the Mining Women Summit, the Mining Expo, and the NamibRe women's summit conferences, underscoring her influence and leadership in the industry.

-Ms. Barcelona Tsauses is the Director of Sustainability and Business Transformation at the Sinomine Tsumeb Smelter.
-Ms. Tsauses is a Chemical Engineer and holds an Executive Management MBA from the University of Cape Town.
-She has more than 17 years of experience in various commodities namely: Zinc, Uranium and Copper and has developed and implemented various business systems including Organizational Transformation, Effectiveness and Accountability that led to record production and sustainable value creation over her career.
+Ms. Barcelona Tsauses is a Chemical Engineer and holds an Executive Management MBA from the University of Cape Town (Cum Laude).
+Ms. Tsauses has extensive cross functional executive leadership experience in the mining and resources sector in plant design & commissioning, processing Operations, Business Transformation and ESG teams.
+She is currently the Director of Sustainability and Business Transformation at the Sinomine Tsumeb Smelter.
+She has more than 18 years of experience in various commodities, namely: Zinc, Uranium and Copper and has developed and implemented various business systems including Organizational Transformation, Effectiveness and Accountability that led to record production and sustainable value creation over her career.
 Ms. Tsauses has designed and commissioned various plant units across her career, including the state-of-the-art Sulphuric Acid Plant at the Sinomine Tsumeb Smelter to mention a few.
 In 2009, she was awarded a global outstanding achievement by Anglo American for the design and commissioning of a processing unit.
 She is one of the founding members of the Women in Mining Association of Namibia.
 She is the Chairperson of the Health & Safety Committee of the Chamber of Mines of Namibia and further served on the Namibia University of Science and Technology (NUST) Advisory Committee of the Metallurgy Engineering degree programme.

 Chief Executive Officer